Netjimmy/Investment-Potencial-of-NYC-Real-Estate-Market/README.md

 we define 3 different investing potential from low to high by sorted investing index percentile 3:4:3.
 A supervised multi-classes classification algorithm can be applied.

 ### Precision and Recall Testing
 The Decision Tree gave the most promosing result.
-The overall accuracy is not high, but considering to our business goal, we only care the accuracy of Real Estate with high investment potencial (class 3 in this case).
-From this confusion matrix we identified that 23 out of 26 samples in Class 3 were placed in Class 3, while only 3 was placed in Class 2.
+The overall accuracy is not high, but considering to our business goal, we only care the precision of Real Estate with high investment potencial (class 3 in this case).
+From this confusion matrix we identified that 23 samples are correctly identify, while only 3 Class 2 samples are mis-placed as class 3.

 <img width="668" alt="screen shot 2018-03-21 at 11 49 01 pm" src="https://user-images.githubusercontent.com/15644582/37750727-f2432164-2d64-11e8-9cf2-589cc8b97c8b.png">